Ko-fi/kofi-wordpress-button/Readme.txt

 To install the plugin, please follow the following steps:

-1. Go to ‘Plugins’and click Add New, search for Ko-fi and install the plugin or upload the plugin files to the /wp-content/plugins/Ko-fi-plugin directory.
+1. Go to 'Plugins' and click Add New, search for Ko-fi and install the plugin or upload the plugin files to the /wp-content/plugins/Ko-fi-plugin directory.
-2. Activate the plugin through the ‘Plugins’ screen in WordPress.
+2. Activate the plugin through the ‘Plugins' screen in WordPress.
 3. Use the Settings > Ko-fi Settings screen to link to your Ko-fi page and configure the default settings.
-4. Go to Appearance > Widgets and add a ‘Ko-fi button’ widget to any Sidebar or Widget area.
+4. Go to Appearance > Widgets and add a ‘Ko-fi button' widget to any Sidebar or Widget area.
 5. Override any default settings in the widget.
 6. You can also add your Ko-fi button to any Page or Post using Shortcode [kofi].